Rowin Africa Safaris

 Karura Forest Reserve.

-One of the largest urban forests in the world, Karura Forest is a beautiful green area with many of things to see and do.
+The forest is one of the largest urban forests in the world.
+Karura Forest is a beautiful green area with many things to see and do.
 You may trek to a multi-tiered 15-meter waterfall, have a picnic in the gardens, watch monkeys swing through the trees, or just relax by Lily Lake and take in the peace.
 Along the clearly designated red-clay rails, biking is also common.

 Giraffe center.

-Visitors may get up up and personal with endangered Rothschild’s giraffes at the Giraffe Center, which is located on the outskirts of Nairobi National Park.
+Visitors may get up and personal with endangered Rothschild’s giraffes at the Giraffe Center.
+The Giraffe Center is on the outskirts of Nairobi National Park.
 The primary goal of this nonprofit organization, which is located on the grounds of the opulent guesthouse, is to educate kids about conservation.

 Nairobi National Museum.

-The museum attempts to explain Kenya’s rich past and provides visitors with a one-stop shop to taste the nation’s rich heritage for both educational and recreational purposes.
+The museum attempts to explain Kenya’s rich past.
+It also provides visitors with a one-stop shop to taste the nation’s rich heritage for both educational and recreational purposes.

 Activities to do in Nairobi National Park.